What is oesophageal cancer?

 Screening for oesophageal cancer

-There is currently no screening for oesophageal cancer available in Australia.
+There is currently no national screening program for oesophageal cancer available in Australia.

 Preventing oesophageal cancer